danyaberezun/KEEPs/README.md

 ```

 The current type system implementation collects such statements (smart casts) only for separate variables, which makes these examples ill-typed.
-Let us explain how we can extend the Kotlin type system to support subtype reconstruction.
+Let us explain how we can extend the Kotlin type system to support subtyping reconstruction.

-## Subtype reconstruction
+## Subtyping reconstruction

 ### Bounds inference algorithm

-The subtype reconstruction is based on bounds inference algorithm.
+The subtyping reconstruction is based on bounds inference algorithm.
 The purpose of this algorithm is to infer bounds for type arguments based on the extended subtype information available from Kotlin flow-sensitive type system.

 As an input, the algorithm accepts a set of types `T1 & T2 & ...` for a specific value which this value definitely has at a specific program point.